benstraw/grrquarterly/README.md

 - scaffolding for posts management
 - super basic email functionality using brevo (send in blue api)
 - password reset flow with email containing a link to reset password with resetToken
+- setup github actions ci to run the full build, including setup of the db, and running the tests